 You are most likely reading this article because your company has purchased SOCKETWorx and you are responsible for standing it up and then getting it connected to SQL.

-SOCKETWorx is a web application which needs to be installed on a Windows Server, somewhere.
+SOCKETWorx is a web application that needs to be installed on a Windows Server, somewhere.

 Some install it on a LAN, and others on a WAN, server.
 Some opt to install it on a virtual server.

-In terms of the SOCKETWorx deployment it really doesn't matter where it is installed, it just needs to be a Window Server because it is reliant on Window Internet Information Services (IIS).
+In terms of the SOCKETWorx deployment it really doesn't matter where it is installed, it just needs to be a Window Server because it is reliant on Windows Internet Information Services (IIS).